Clutch City: Usage in other Houston sports

 One variation of the name was Crush City, which was used in 2015 to support the Astros in their playoff run.

 The Houston Rockets used the brand name Clutch Gaming for their League of Legends Championship Series team.

+NFL on CBS announcer Ian Eagle also referenced the nickname, after the Houston Texans defeated the Buffalo Bills during the 2024 season by a game-winning 59-yard field goal by kicker Kaʻimi Fairbairn.